A financial crisis means our apathy to change has to change: Why you should review and compare your tech

 This is of course completely understandable.
 It is something we are all guilty of and for good reason in normal times, especially when it comes to tech.
 Changing the tech your business uses isn’t as simple as buying a new TV or exchanging your car.
 New tech involves implementation, possible downtime, training, and dealing with teething issues.
 And why fix something that isn’t broken?
 But something has broken and these are not normal times.
 The pandemic has caused enormous damage to our economy and it is anything but business as usual.

 The financial impact of Covid-19 has meant that many businesses are having to tighten their belts, not least those in the recruitment industry.
 We’ll all be looking for ways in which we can save money and it, therefore, makes sense to review our tech to see where savings can be made.
 If there’s a product out there that’s less expensive but is at least as good as the one you’re using, now is the time to consider switching.
 Take WaveTrackR, for example.
-Our industry-leading multi-posting software tool offers real-time data-powered recommendations, a fast and easy-to-use interface and, crucially, an industry-beating price.
+Our industry-leading multi-posting recruitment software offers real-time data-powered recommendations, a fast and easy-to-use interface and, crucially, an industry-beating price.

 Not only are businesses needing to review their expenditure, the lockdown has also meant that many are less busy than in pre-Coronavirus times and therefore have the time to review their existing tech.
 A previous apathy to change was often caused largely by lack of time – a busy business won’t prioritise reviewing their current tech.
 Now is the time to make reviewing, comparing and possibly changing your tech a priority so that you can save money and come out the other side with leaner outgoings but outstanding products to help you to not just survive but thrive.
 Review, compare and make positive changes for now and for the future.